2022–23 C.F. Monterrey season

 The 2022–23 C.F.
 Monterrey season, commonly referred to as Monterrey, is the oldest active professional team from the northern part of Mexico.
-The team is participating in the Liga MX.
+The team participated in the Liga MX.

 Players

 Squad Information

 Players and squad numbers last updated on 4 July 2022.
 Appearances include all competitions.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.